CommandDash/commanddash/README.md

 FlutterGPT is an experiment to create a coding assistant catering needs specific to Flutter Engineers.

-We're starting with features to
-1. Create
-    - widgets from description
-    - classes and methods just from a blueprint.
-2. Refactor
-    - code with language instructions.
-    - and fix runtime errors directly by sending the error description.
-3. Explain
-    - and get simple explanations of complex functions.

-    with a vision to build a supercharged, free to use coding assistant built for and by Flutter Engineers.
+We're starting with simple features to create, refactor and debug with a vision to build a supercharged, free to use coding assistant built for and by Flutter Engineers.

 We only use GPT3.5 because it's fast, highly accurate, cheap and is available to all.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+### Create
+a.
+Widget from Description
+b.
+Model Class from JSON (Freezed, JsonSerializable with copywith function)
+c.
+Repository Class from Postman Json
+c.
+Complete Code from BluePrint

+### Refactor
+a.
+Anything with Instructions
+b.
+Fix Errors

 ## Requirements
 1. You'll need an [OpenAI account](https://platform.openai.com) with a valid API key.